Creative practice

-isn’t a motivation problem.
+Creative block isn't a motivation problem

 The gap between intention and action in creative work is a prediction problem.
 The brain forecasts threat; the body follows.
 No amount of willpower overrides a forecast.